-Color: All fences must be stained with Autumn Sand Solid Stain which is available at Cloverdale Paints.
+Color: All fences must be stained with Cloverdale WeatherOne Solid Stain: Autumn Sand.

 Material: Developer fences are constructed with Rough Spruce.
 We recommend that homeowners use 'All Weather Wood' which can be painted immediately after installation, but smooth cut boards or pressure treated wood is also acceptable.